Thursday 23 April, 2026

 12.45 pm: Lunch

-Moderator: Paige X. Cho (Media Director, Bolster Group), Marlen Hüllbrock (Director of Marketing & Strategy), Rose Riddell (Head of Content, Laneway Festival), Mardi Caught (Founder and Head of The Annex), Ixaras (Artist)
+Moderator: Paige X. Cho (Media Director, Bolster Group), Marlen Hüllbrock (Director of Marketing & Strategy, Music Ally), Rose Riddell (Head of Content, Laneway Festival), Mardi Caught (Founder and Head of The Annex), Ixaras (Artist)

 2.45 pm: The Push’s National Plan for Young Australians and Music